-Running the Spark driver
+Running a Spark driver

-the user can execute
+Then the user can execute

 which in turn executes the script